RTNO1/NVIDIA-DLI-Workshop/ENG/README.md

-## NVIDIA Deep Learning Institute（DLI）Certified Course -- Fundamentals of Deep Learning @ Zoom
+## NVIDIA Deep Learning Institute（DLI）Certified Course -- Fundamentals of Deep Learning
 ### Date and Time:
 We plan to run the workshop at the end of the autumn semester of the 2022 academic year.
 ### Place: